sarlin/LongNumber/README.md

 -first lab

     -type in cosole 'make first' or just 'make'

--second lab
+-second lab:

     -type in console 'make second'

-Now labs work on Windows only
+Labs work on Windows only